ArguMentor: Augmenting User Experiences with Counter-Perspectives

 \subsection{Paper Reading Support Tools}

 HCI researchers have proposed a variety of software tools and technologies to support reading comprehension and critique of academic papers.
-To support reading comprehension, \citet{10.1145/3242587.3242617} creates an interactive document reader that links the text with its corresponding table cells automatically, which can reduce split attention and facilitate reading. \citet{10.1145/3589955} created Paper Plain, a system that utilizes NLP techniques to enhance understanding of medical papers. \citet{Fok2022ScimIS} created a skimming tool that highlights specific parts of the text in different colors to guide the reader’s attention, and enable them to read more efficiently. \cite{Kang_2023} makes the process of finding other papers related to the current paper the user is reading easy by creating a citation graph and threading and summarizing their content using GPT-4.
+To support reading comprehension, Kim et al.~\cite{10.1145/3242587.3242617} created an interactive document reader that links the text with its corresponding table cells automatically, which can reduce split attention and facilitate reading.
+August et al.~\cite{10.1145/3589955} created Paper Plain, a system that utilizes NLP techniques to enhance understanding of medical papers.
+Fok et al.~\cite{Fok2022ScimIS} created a skimming tool that highlights specific parts of the text in different colors to guide the reader’s attention, and enable them to read more efficiently.
+Kang et al.~\cite{Kang_2023} makes the process of finding other papers related to the current paper the user is reading easy by creating a citation graph and threading and summarizing their content using GPT-4.
 Other recent work \cite{10.1145/3490099.3511162,10.1145/3491102.3517470} adds on to this process by automatically highlights important citations, and provides commentary for them based on these papers, and creates a social network for various papers.

-To support close reading and critique of written work, \citet{10.1145/2883851.2883965} propose a web-based collaborative platform that supports peer interactions and provides feedback for both students and teachers to engage in critical paper reading together.
-Crebot~\cite{10.1016/j.ijhcs.2022.102898} asks users critical questions as they are reading the passage to further their understanding of it. \citet{10.1145/3586183.3606816} uses text summarization techniques and template based questions to help users raise critical thoughts.
+To support close reading and critique of written work, \cite{10.1145/2883851.2883965} propose a web-based collaborative platform that supports peer interactions and provides feedback for both students and teachers to engage in critical paper reading together.
+Crebot~\cite{10.1016/j.ijhcs.2022.102898} asks users critical questions as they are reading the passage to further their understanding of it.
+Critrainer~\cite{10.1145/3586183.3606816} uses text summarization techniques and template based questions to help users raise critical thoughts.

 Our work builds upon these advancements by incorporating key features such as highlighting important points, summarizing content for better user understanding, and developing a question-answering framework.
 By adapting these established techniques to the domain of reading opinion articles, we aim to address the unique challenges associated with engaging critically with one-sided narratives, promoting a more balanced and comprehensive understanding among readers.